Fifth Annual Penn State Addiction Symposium

 Penn State Addiction Center for Translation‘s fifth annual Penn State Addiction Symposium is designed to familiarize attendees with the many groups studying and treating addiction across Penn State and to consider this work within the context of the state and the nation.

-Participants will learn about the breadth of preclinical and clinical addiction research going on at Penn State and build opportunities for collaboration though brief five- to 10-minute data-blitz-style faculty presentations; a poster session for students, postdocs, staff and faculty; and a keynote address from nationally recognized experts in substance use.
+At the free event, open to anyone, participants will learn about the breadth of preclinical and clinical addiction research going on at Penn State and build opportunities for collaboration though brief five- to 10-minute data-blitz-style faculty presentations; a poster session for students, postdocs, staff and faculty; and a keynote address from nationally recognized experts in substance use.